 Speaking about business companies, starting from June 2018, registered business entities in the territory of the Republic of Serbia (business companies, branches and representative offices of foreign companies, associations and institutions etc, apart from companies and institutions founded by the Republic of Serbia, an autonomous province or local self-government) are obliged to register the data on the beneficial owner of the company.
 The beneficial owner of a business entity is the natural person who directly or indirectly owns or effectively controls the entity, that is: (i) a natural person who participates in the capital of the business entity with 25% or more of the share; (ii) a natural person who indirectly or directly has a dominant influence over the management of business or decision-making; (iii) a natural person who has provided or provides funds to a business entity in an indirect manner, and thus significantly influences the decisions made by the managing body of the business company; (iv) a natural person who is the founder, trustee, protector, beneficiary of a trust, and the person who has a dominant position in controlling the trust or in any other person under foreign law; or (v) a natural person registered to represent cooperatives, associations, foundations, endowments and establishments.
-If the natural person being the beneficial owner cannot be identified, the beneficial owner shall be presumed to be the natural person registered to represent or registered to represent or present or registered to represent or present or present or present or present or person who he beneficial owner cannot be identified, the beneficial owner shall be presumed to be the natural person registered to represent or present or present or present or persent or present or persent or pe
+If the natural person being the beneficial owner cannot be identified, the beneficial owner shall be presumed to be the natural person registered to represent or registered as member of a body of the business entity.